bosoy83/f3site/README EN.txt

 Distribution and license
 ========================

-Copyright 2009 COMPMaster
+F3Site 3.0 - (C) 2009 COMPMaster

-F3Site 2009 is a free software.
-You can redistribute and modify it under the terms of GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 F3Site uses the following components:
 * Silk icons - http://www.famfamfam.com/lab/icons/silk